 - Elementary and Special Education Majors are required to PASS the Math 104 Basic Skills Test before they will be permitted to register for Math 104 or Math 105.
 (This applies to transfer students, too!)

 - All BSE Mathematics Majors and Post-Baccalaureate Certification students are required to compile a Mathematics Content Portfolio to fulfill the requirements for department certification.
 Those students who are registered in MATH 310/311 and above are required to submit materials for their content portfolio.
-The form and information can be downloaded as a PDF file.
+The form and information is contained within this .pdf file.

-- Registration materials are available for AP Calculus and Statistics simulations in April/May, 2019.
+- Registration materials are available for AP Calculus and Statistics simulations in April 2020.

 Wickersham Hall, Room 208